 Maine Coons require a diet high in protein, and this dry cat food meets that requirements by packing in a whopping 30% protein.
 Other benefits include:

 - The fibres from natural sources help to promote healthy digestion

-- No preservatives, flavourings, or added artificial colours
+- No preservatives, flavorings, or added artificial colors

 - Healthy teeth and bones supported by essential minerals and vitamin D